defold/doc/docs/en/manuals/addressing.md

 ## Hashed identifiers

 The engine stores all identifiers as hashed values.
-All functions that take as argument a component or a game object accepts a string, hash or an URL object.
+All functions that take as argument a component or a game object accepts a string, hash or a URL object.
 We have seen how to use strings for addressing above.

 When you get the identifier of a game object, the engine will always return an absolute path identifier that is hashed: